eguvenc/o2/Log/Docs/Logger/README.md

 * <b>format</b> - Date format for each records.
 * <b>queries</b> - If true all Database SQL Queries gets logged.
 * <b>benchmark</b> - If true all framework benchmarks gets logged.
+* <b>queue/workers</b> - If true all queue worker's jobs get logged.
+When you enable it you need to use priority filter otherwise your log data fill up very fast.

 #### $this->logger->level($message = string,  $context = array(), $priority = 0);